hypernumbers/learn_elisp_the_hard_way/contents/lesson-3-1-writing-functions.rst

 ==============================

 -----------------
-Script Mode eLisp
+Script Mode Elisp
 -----------------

-In order to write functions it is necessary to change the way in which eLisp expressions will be evaluated.
-Instead of invoking expressions in the \*scratch\* buffer it is time to switch to running eLisp as a script.
+In order to write functions it is necessary to change the way in which Elisp expressions will be evaluated.
+Instead of invoking expressions in the \*scratch\* buffer it is time to switch to running Elisp as a script.

-To do this an eLisp file has to be invoked from the command line.
-If you had some eLisp expressions in a file called *first_programme.el* the following command would be run it as a script ``emacs --no-site-file --script first_programme.el``
+To do this an Elisp file has to be invoked from the command line.
+If you had some Elisp expressions in a file called *first_programme.el* the following command would be run it as a script ``emacs --no-site-file --script first_programme.el``

-The option ``--no-site-file`` means that emacs doesn't load any eLisp from the site libraries.
+The option ``--no-site-file`` means that emacs doesn't load any Elisp from the site libraries.
 By default the ``--script`` option also includes option ``--no-init-file``.
 Normally emacs starts and executes a init file.
 In Ubuntu this file is ``.emacs`` in the users home directory.

 Start by creating a new directory, and in that create a file called *message.el*.
-The contents of that file is a single eLisp expression:
+The contents of that file is a single Elisp expression:

 ::